Lemonblast/Cbor4Php/README.md

 $foo = Cbor::encode($bar);
 ```

+Encoding an object will convert it to an associative array, and encode it as such.
+Only public fields will be encoded.

-Encoding a PHP object or resource is not supported and will result in a null return value.
+Encoding a PHP resource is not supported and will result in a null return value.

 ### Decoding
 To decode a CBOR byte string into a PHP variable: